 At Triton College, students can earn a certificate in bookkeeping, accounting, and auditing.
 With a certificate, they'll be qualified to obtain employment as a clerk, where they'll record financial transactions, update statements, and check financial records for accuracy.
 Students can also elect to transfer to four-year institutions.
 Since four-year schools differ greatly in their requirements, students should select courses from the general education requirements and electives list that will best fit the program of the school to which they intend to transfer.
 Upon completion of a bachelor's degree, graduates can find career opportunities for professional accountants including public accountant, auditor, tax specialist, management consultant, Internal Revenue Service agent, financial analyst, credit analyst, cost accountant and budget analyst.
 Job opportunities exist in public accounting firms, manufacturing companies, financial institutions, insurance companies, service organizations, non- profit organizations and governmental entities.

-According to the 2015 4th Quarter report of most in demand job postings by occupational groups in Cook County, management, sales, business services and financial are the top tiered openings.
-Jobs such as accountants, financial analysis and auditors, CPA's and people who can put together financial analysis and business forecasts.
-Employment of accountants and auditors is expected to grow by 11 percent between 2014 and 2024, which is faster than average.
-According to a salary survey conducted by the Bureau of Labor Statistics, bachelor's degree candidates in accounting earned a median annual wage of $65,940 in May 2014.
+According to the 2019 3rd Quarter report of most in demand job postings by occupational groups in Cook County, management, IT, office & admin, sales are the top tiered openings.
+Jobs such as accountants, financial analysis and auditors, CPA's and people who can put together financial analysis and business forecasts will remain in high demand.
+Employment of accountants and auditors is expected to grow by 6 percent between 2018 and 2028, which is faster than average.
+According to a salary survey conducted by the Bureau of Labor Statistics, bachelor's degree candidates in accounting earned a median annual wage of $70,500 in May 2018.